h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The Token field MUST change for every new unique packet which is sent on the same connection.
 For DTLS transport, it is possible to retransmit duplicate packets, in which case the Token value MUST NOT be changed when a duplicate packet is (re)sent.
 When the contents of a retransmitted packet change for any reason (such changing Acct-Delay-Time as discussed in {{RFC2866, Section 5.2}}), the Token value MUST be changed.
 Note that on reliable transports, packets are never retransmitted, and therefore every new packet which is sent has a unique Token value.

-We note that in previous RADIUS specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
-This overlap required that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-packet type basis.
+We note that in previous RADIUS specifications, the Identifier field could have the same value for different packets on the same connection.
+For example, Access-Request (Code 1) and Accounting-Request (Code 4) packets could both use ID 3, and still be treated as different packets.
+This overlap required that RADIUS clients and servers track the Identifier field, not only on a per-connection basis, but also on a per-Code basis.
 This behavior adds complexity to implementations.

-In contrast, the Token field MUST be managed solely on a per-connection basis, independent of any packet Code.
-An implementation can, for example, send both an Access-Request and an Accounting-Request over one connection at the same time, but those two packets MUST use different values for the Token field.
-That is, the method for generating new Token values MUST be independent of the packet Code.

-Systems generating the Token can do so via any method they choose.
-For simplicity, Token values MUST be generated from a 32-bit counter which is unique to each connection.
+In contrast, the Token values MUST be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized to a random value, taken from a random number generator, whenever a new connection is opened.
+The counter MUST then be incremented for every unique new packet which is sent by the client.
+Retransmissions of the same packet MUST use the same unchanged Token value.
+As the Token value is mandated to be unique per packet, a duplicate Token value is the only way that a server can detect duplicate transmissions.

-The counter can then be incremented for every new packet that the client sends.
-This method ensures that the Tokens are unique, and are also independent of any packet Code.
-This method is mandated because any other method of generating unique and non-conflicting Token values is likely to require substantially more resources to track outstanding Token values and their associated expiry times.
+This counter method ensures that the Tokens are unique, and are also independent of any Code value in the RADIUS packet header.
+This method is mandated because any other method of generating unique and non-conflicting Token values is more complex, with no additional benefit and only the likelihood of increased bugs and interoperability issues.
+Any other method for generating Token values would require substantially more resources to track outstanding Token values and their associated expiry times.

 The purpose for initializing the Token to a random counter is to aid administrators in debugging systems.
-If the Token values always used the same sequence, then it would be possible to confuse multiple packets having the same Token value.
+If the Token values always used the same sequence, then it would easer for a person to confuse different packets which have the same Token value.
 By instead starting with a random value, those values are more evenly distributed across the set of allowed values, and are therefore more likely to be unique.

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
 The originating system can simply continue to increment the Token value without taking any special action in that situation.

-Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value MAY be reused.
+Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value is reused only then the counter "wraps around" after 2^32 packets have been sent over one connection.
 This use of a counter will automatically ensure a long delay (i.e. 2^32 packets) between multiple uses of the same Token value.
-This large number of packets ensures that the only possible situation where there may be conflict is when a client sends billions of packets a second across one connection.
-In that case, clients SHOULD simply open a new connection when there is a possibility for a Token to be reused.
+This large number of packets ensures that the only possible situation where there may be conflict is when a client sends billions of packets a second across one connection, or when a client sends billions of packets without receiving replies.
+We suggest that such situations are vanishingly rare.
+The best solution to those situations by limiting the number out outstanding packets over one connection to a number much lower than billions.

 If a RADIUS client has multiple independent subsystems which send packets to a server, each subsystem MAY open a new connection which is unique to that subsystem.
 There is no requirement that all packets go over one particular connection.
 That is, despite the use of a 32-bit Token field, RADIUS/1.1 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.